Narcissism, Limerence, And When It’s Time To Let Go

 But what do we actually do with these feelings?

-The initial phase of a narcissistic relationship, marked with all of its idealization and love bombing, is fueled by a narcissist’s excitement and grandiose believe that he or she has found the perfect partner—and said partner will be the ultimate compliment to his or her life.
+The initial phase of a narcissistic relationship, marked with all of its idealization and love bombing, is fueled by a narcissist’s excitement and grandiose belief that he or she has found the perfect partner—and said partner will be the ultimate compliment to his or her life.

 But this will always fade for a narcissistic person because his or her emotions are shallow and superficial.
 Boredom and resentment will set in when passion settles down and day-to-day routines emerge.
 The limerence empowering a narcissist is the gas that’s fueling the idealization and love bombing.
 And when that tank runs empty, a narcissist will need fresh and novel excitement from a new source of narcissistic supply.